backdrop-contrib/book_menus/README.md

 ### Notes
-- As this module intercepts the `admin/content/book/*` page, other book manipulation module may not work with it,
+- As this module intercepts the `admin/content/book/*` page, other book manipulation module may not work with it.

 ## Issues
 Bugs and Feature Requests should be reported in the Issue Queue: